complxalgorithm/TweetKeywordMapper/README.md

 Once all of the requirements are met and the program is downloaded, you can now run the program.

 #### Python
-To run the program using Python3, run the following command in your terminal:
+To execute the main program using Python3, run the following command in your terminal:
 ```
 python3 TweetKeywordMapper.py
 ```

-The counts.py program can be executed by running:
+The counts.py program can be executed independently by running:
 ```
-python3 counts.py
+python3 -m tweetkeywordmapper.scripts.counts
 ```

 #### Shell